-— The Verified Personal Injury Lawyer™ Seal is the only verification indicating that a law firm or lawyer’s practice consists of at least 90% personal injury law/workers compensation and the lawyer does not have any disciplinary actions listed.
+— The Verified Personal Injury Lawyer™ Seal is the only verification indicating that a law firm or lawyer’s practice consists of at least 85% personal injury law/workers compensation and indicates that the lawyer does not have any disciplinary actions listed.

-Law firms may display the Verified Personal Injury Lawyer™ Seal on its website if the law firm’s practice consists of at least 90% personal injury law/workers compensation.
-If the law firm practices in other fields, an individual lawyer in the firm may be verified but can only display the seal on his/her personal page on the law firm’s website.
+Law firms may display the Verified Personal Injury Lawyer™ Seal on its website if the law firm’s practice consists of at least 85% personal injury law/workers compensation.
+If the law firm practices in other fields, an individual lawyer in the firm may be verified.

 Law firms and lawyers applying for the Verified Personal Injury Lawyer™ Seal are audited and verified annually.